 In Level Two, ICT is integrated into the curriculum in a variety of ways.
-At this level, each grade is equipped with an interactive whiteboard, 4 desktop computers and 11 laptop computers.
+At this level, each grade is equipped with an interactive whiteboard and 1:1 laptop computers.

 Students use technology in all areas of the curriculum including Literacy, Numeracy and ICT sessions.
 These sessions are usually introduced with an interactive whiteboard, which provides for the needs of the differing learning styles within a classroom.

 Students are involved in a weekly ICT session where they are coached in a variety of ongoing skills, including touch typing, click and dragging objects using the track pad, inserting images into documents, creating and editing pieces of work, saving and loading documents and locating websites on the intranet and internet.
 During these sessions the students have explored programs such as Microsoft Word, PowerPoint, iStopMotion and Paint.
 These programs are often used within Literacy and Mathematics sessions to show the students understanding of key concepts that have been taught.
 The students also use online resources, which engage them in interactive stories, reading comprehension games and writing activities.